abby1635/CS30/Reviewing Processing-Java/Create the Ball/README.md

 "When the Canvas is resized, the ball is resized automatically."
 - Ball remains "see-able" even on device screen like a phone ... very small pixels

+Additional Changes to the Code
+- Add Ball Variables like ...
+- BallX: where ball will be when printed to the screen, x-axis
+- BallY: where ball will be when printed to the screen, y-axis
+- BallStartX: starting position of ball at the beginning of a game, x-axis
+- BallStartY: starting position of ball at the beginning of a game, y-axis
+- BallDiameter: diameter of the ball

+CAUTION: using size key-variables means the declaration and assignemnt must happen in different places